-- Reading words incorrectly (i.e. saying "boy" instead of "child")
+- Reading words incorrectly (i.e., saying "boy" instead of "child")

 - Unfinished words and sentences

-- General struggle to communicate through writing
+- The general struggle to communicate through writing

 Dysgraphic students often display frustrations when attempting to write thoughts and ideas in an organized manner.
-This is most obviously observed by a student's hate for writing.
+This is most obviously observed in a student's hate for writing.
 However, experts have found that students with dysgraphia rarely have any other academic, cognitive, or social problems.
 Furthermore, researchers have still not found the cause or catalyst for dysgraphia.

 Coping with Dysgraphia

 Unfortunately, as the cause of dysgraphia is still unknown, the "cure" for this disorder has also not yet been discovered.
 As experts continue to study students with symptoms of dysgraphia, new and innovative treatment methods are continually being created.
-Further reports from the National Institute for Neurological Disorders reveals that modern treatment methods include:
+Further reports from the National Institute for Neurological Disorders reveal that modern treatment methods include: